dabeaz/curio/README.rst

 Questions and Answers
 ---------------------

-**Q: Is curio implemented using the asyncio module?**
+**Q: Is Curio implemented using the asyncio module?**

 A: No. Curio is a standalone library.
 Although the core of the library uses the same basic machinery as ``asyncio`` to poll for I/O events, the handling of those events is carried out in a completely different manner.

-**Q: Is curio meant to be a clone of asyncio?**
+**Q: Is Curio meant to be a clone of asyncio?**

-A: No.  Although curio provides a significant amount of overlapping functionality, the API is different.
+A: No.  Although Curio provides a significant amount of overlapping functionality, the API is different.
 Compatibility with other libaries is not a goal.

 **Q: Is there any kind of overarching design philosophy?**

-A: Yes and no. The "big picture" design of curio is mainly inspired by the kernel/user space isolation found in operating systems.
-Beyond that, curio takes a generally pragmatic view towards concurrent programming techniques.
-It's probably best to view curio as providing a base set of primitives upon which you can build all sorts of interesting things.
+A: Yes and no. The "big picture" design of Curio is mainly inspired by the kernel/user space isolation found in operating systems.
+Beyond that, Curio takes a generally pragmatic view towards concurrent programming techniques.
+It's probably best to view Curio as providing a base set of primitives upon which you can build all sorts of interesting things.
 Yes, you can use it to shoot yourself in the foot.